 In September 2003, the G7 Finance Ministers called on the Paris Club "to make its best effort to complete the restructuring of Iraq's debt before the end of 2004."
-President Bush appointed James A. Baker III as his personal envoy on the issue of Iraq's debt in December 2003.
-Secretary Baker traveled to Europe, Asia, and the Middle East for discussions with foreign government officials where most countries agreed to provide some debt relief to Iraq.
+President Bush appointed former U.S. Secretary of State James A. Baker III as his personal envoy on the issue of Iraq's debt in December 2003.
+Secretary Baker traveled to Europe, Asia, and the Middle East for discussions with foreign government officials in countries open to providing some debt relief to Iraq.

-The Baker appointment, and the ensuing supportive response from other Paris Club countries, showed that the major countries were interested in cancelling Iraq's external debt even though Iraq had the natural resources to eventually service its debts by itself.
-Since Iraq did not fit neatly into any of the existing Paris Club debt relief terms, the United States and other Paris Club members created a new set of Paris Club rules, the Evian Approach to facilitate Iraq's debt relief.
+The Baker appointment, and the ensuing supportive response from other Paris Club countries, showed that the major creditor countries were interested in cancelling Iraq's external debt even though Iraq had the natural resources to eventually service its debts by itself.
 Prior to the Iraq case, Paris Club debt cancellation (rather than debt rescheduling) was only available for the poorest countries.
 Paris Club members began offering debt cancellation in addition to debt rescheduling in 1988.
 At the 1988 Toronto meeting of G7 Finance Ministers, Paris Club members agreed to extend to poor countries up to one-third forgiveness of their bilateral debts.
 Over the next decade, the Paris Club gradually increased the amount of debt that it would be willing to cancel from 33.33% in 1988 to 90% in 1999.
-Iraq, however, did not qualify for poor country debt relief due to its substantial petroleum reserves and thus a new framework would be needed to cancel Iraq's debts.
+Iraq, however, did not qualify for poor country debt relief due to its substantial petroleum reserves.
+Thus, Paris Club members would need to create a new framework, the Evian Approach, to cancel Iraq's debts.

-Evian Approach.
+Evian Approach

 Strong Bush Administration support for Iraq debt relief likely contributed to the Paris Club's reshaping of its approach to debt relief in the runup to the 2003 Evian G8 Summit.
 The new Evian Approach introduces a new strategy for determining Paris Club debt relief levels that is more flexible and can provide debt cancellation to a greater number of countries then was available under prior Paris Club rules.